Should I Build a New Home or Buy an Existing One?

 When it comes to property taxes, older homes are typically less expensive and this falls into a different tax base than newer homes.
 In several cases, older homes come with a lower tax burden to the owner.
 This should not be deciding factor as to whether you should construct a new house or by a resale home but you can get a sense of rate change over time.

 When it comes to financial consideration when buying a home it is easy to qualify for a mortgage.
 After the financial crisis of 2008, lenders have imposed several restrictions on lending practices and this makes it difficult to get it approved for new loans.
 This being said, banks and lenders are losing their purse strings and there is more circumspect when it comes to underwriting new mortgages.
-Whether you are buying a new home or a resale property, buyers should expect a few hiccups before qualifying for a mortgage.
+Whether you want to buy a new home or a resale property, buyers should expect a few hiccups before qualifying for a mortgage.
 You should know that a strong credit score and a sizable down payment is the best way to secure a home loan from a traditional lender and this makes it favorable to the borrower.

 If you are a home buyer and not care about your mortgage, then the interest could simply eat into your savings.
 This is why the all-important need to do some number crunching will ensure that you know exactly what you are paying for.
 This would help you get out of a situation where the mortgage is not favorable.
 This takes us to the point that there is a one-of-a-kind interactive mortgage calculator that would help you understand exactly what you are signing up for.
 You need to determine if you have signed up for the right mortgage and whether you are paying an interest that works for you.